Bnei Menashe: History of the Chin-Kuki-Mizo people

-Prior to their conversion to Christianity in the 19th century, the Chin-Kuki-Mizo practiced animism; ritual headhunting of enemies was part of their culture.
+Prior to their conversion to Christianity in the 19th century, the Chin-Kuki-Mizo people practiced animism; ritual headhunting of enemies was part of their culture.
 Depending upon their affiliations, each tribe identifies primarily as Kuki, Mizo/Hmar, or Chin.
 The people identify most closely with their subtribes in the villages, each of which has its own distinct dialect and identity.

-They are indigenous peoples, who had migrated in waves from East Asia and settled in what is now northeastern India.
-They have no written history but their legends refer to a beloved homeland that they had to leave, called Sinlung/Chinlung.
-The various tribes speak languages that are branches of indigenous Tibeto-Burman.
+They are indigenous peoples who had migrated in waves from East Asia and settled in what is now northeastern India.
+They have no written history, but their legends refer to a beloved homeland that they had to leave, called Sinlung/Chinlung.
+The tribes speak languages that are branches of indigenous Tibeto-Burman.

 Influence of revivalism

 During the first Welsh missionary-led Christian Revivalism movement, which swept through the Mizo hills in 1906, the missionaries prohibited indigenous festivals, feasts, and traditional songs and chants.
 After missionaries abandoned this policy during the 1919–24 Revival, the Mizo began writing their own hymns, incorporating indigenous elements.
 They created a unique form of syncretic Christian worship.
 Christianity has generally been characterized by such absorption of elements of local cultures wherever it has been introduced.

 Shalva Weil, a senior researcher and noted anthropologist at Hebrew University, wrote in her paper, Dual Conversion Among the Shinlung of North-East (1965):

 Revivalism (among the Mizo) is a recurrent phenomenon distinctive of the Welsh form of Presbyterianism.
 Certain members of the congregation who easily fall into ecstasy are believed to be visited by the Holy Ghost and the utterings are received as prophecies."
 (Steven Fuchs 1965: 16).

-Anthony Gilchrist McCall in 1949 recorded several incidents of revivalism, including the "Kelkang incident", in which three men "spoke in tongues", claiming to be the medium through which God spoke to men.
+Anthony Gilchrist McCall, in 1949, recorded several incidents of revivalism, including the "Kelkang incident", in which three men "spoke in tongues", claiming to be the medium through which God spoke to men.
 Their following was large and widespread until they clashed with the colonial superintendent.
 He put down the movement and removed the "sorcery".